3rd person arrested for allegedly helping a Tennessee fugitive wanted in family's killings

 JACKSON, Tenn.
 (AP) — Police in Tennessee have charged a 23-year-old woman with assisting a man wanted in the murders of the parents, grandmother and uncle of an infant found alive miles away from the crime scene.

 The Tennessee Bureau of Investigation said Dearrah Sanders of Jackson, Tennessee, was arrested on Monday and charged with being an accessory after the killings.
-Investigators also arrested two men over the weekend on similar charges, alleging they helped 28-year-old Austin Robert Drummond after the July 29 killings.
+Investigators have also arrested two men on similar charges, alleging they helped 28-year-old Austin Robert Drummond after the July 29 killings.
 Drummond remained on the run on Monday afternoon, the TBI said in a news release.

+Over the weekend, police in Jackson warned that they didn't know Drummond's whereabouts and advised residents to lock their doors and “remain alert.”
+The U.S. Marshals Service said recently that Drummond could have fled the state.

 Authorities have left many questions unanswered, including how the three people allegedly helped Drummond, the manner in which the victims were killed and how the baby ended up in a car seat in the Tigrett area, roughly 40 miles (64.37 kilometers) from the bodies.